bcnodeobc/integrationhub/docs/bch.rst

 ============
-BITCOIN CASH
+Bitcoin Cash
 ============

 All RPC included are based on bitcoin-cli.

-.. note::  Make sure to registerToken first before requesting rpc and replace the token in Authoraization headers. http://integrationhub.okwave.asia/api/v2/registerToken
+.. note::  Make sure to registerToken first before requesting rpc and replace the token in Authoraization headers. http://integrationhub.okwave.asia:3333/api/v2/registerToken

 getblockcount
 =============